NO ONE DESERVES TO BE SEXUALLY ASSAULTED!

 DO NOT KEEP SEXUAL ASSAULT A SECRET!

 YOU ARE NOT ALONE!

 SARC's are available worldwide 24/7/365

 We are located at Arnold Hall in the offices on the northwest corner,

 nearest to the ballroom.

-If you or someone you know has been sexually assulted, immediately call the SARC:
+If you or someone you know has been sexually assaulted, immediately call the SARC